svkucheryavski/mdatoolsm.gitbook/chapter2/section7/text.md

 ![Turning a line plot to a group plot.](fig13.png)

-Now some examples also for method `scatter()`.
+Now we will also some examples on how it works for method `scatter()`.
 It must be also noted that from this version, method `scatter()` supports one more option, which can be turned on and off by a parameter `'ShowContour'`.
 If the parameter is set to `'on'` the method shows a contour for data points by using the most outer points (convex hull).
 The parameter can also be used together with `'Groupby'` for showing clusters on scatter plots.

 ```matlab